silvae86/silvae86.github.io/_pages/teaching/solutions/uml/conversion_to_relational/index.md

 **Workers**(<u>id</u>, first name, surname, address, birth_date)

-`Comment: The generalization is disjoint, so we adopt an Object-Oriented strategy for mapping`
+`Comment: The generalization is disjoint, so we adopt an Object-Oriented strategy for mapping.
+The Person relation does not exist, because the generalization is complete, so there is no need for the relation usuallu derived from the superclass.
+If the generalization was partial instead of complete, we would have to retain the Person relation.`

 **Skills**(<u>name</u>)